 Standard voltage is 220V.
 Pack a worldwide/international travel adaptor to cover all destinations, that will allow you to use a hairdryer, electric shaver, charge a mobile phone or Ipod etc in Nepal, Tibet and Bhutan.

 It is recommended that you be vaccinated for Tetanus and Polio, if you haven’t had a booster in the last ten years.
-Food and waterborne diseases are more common, so we recommend vaccinations for Typhoid (valid 3 years) and Hepatitis A (validity varies).
-You are also advised to take anti-Malarial medication.
+Food and waterborne diseases are common, so we recommend vaccinations for Typhoid (valid 3 years) and Hepatitis A (validity varies).
+You may also require malaria tablets, dependent upon which regions you will be visiting.
 This information is intended as a guide only as reccommendations can change, so please contact your local healthcare provider, several weeks before travel.

 Only drink bottled mineral water which is readily available and make sure the seal is unbroken.
 Avoid salads which may be washed in unhygienic water.

-Weather conditions in Nepal, Tibet and Bhutan vary considerably in different regions due to the significant range of altitudes so the following information is just a general guide.
+Weather conditions in Nepal, Tibet and Bhutan vary considerably in different regions due to the significant range of altitudes.
+For more information, take a look at our Best Time to Visit page.

 The Nepalese Rupee is a fully convertible currency and there are plenty of